The Great Depression and the 1936 Flood

 Despite the national turmoil of the ‘60s, Bishop McCort High School remained a constant in the lives of its students and faculty and staff.

 On May 27, 1962, Bishop McCormick dedicated the new facility and christened it “Bishop McCort High School” as a fitting tribute to the man whose vision had begun the work 40 years before.
 Classrooms on all three floors of the Irene St annex had to house the entire student body since the 1922 Osborne St section, including the cafeteria, was closed for a complete renovation.
-The 1962-3 school year brought many more changes to Bishop McCort High School including a new principal—Fr.
-George Clark.
+The 1962-63 school year brought many more changes to Bishop McCort High School, including a new principal—Fr.
+J. Clark George.
 The old gym was gutted to make way for the present cafeteria and library.
-Sixteen new teachers joined the faculty followed by another 14 the following year.
+Sixteen new teachers joined the faculty, followed by another 14 the following year.
 A short six years later, Bishop McCort High School would see, yet, another bishop.
 Bishop McCormick was appointed Bishop of Scranton and subsequently succeeded by Bishop James John Hogan on May 23, 1966.

-In January, 1967, Fr.
+In January 1967, Fr.
 Richard Hovanec succeeded Fr.
-Clark as principal.
+George as principal.
 Due to an increasing shortage of nuns and an exploding student population, lay teachers became the norm.
 The Diocese consolidated its elementary schools into 7 buildings.The ‘70s

 For the first time its history, Bishop McCort would solicit the input of its female students in selecting new school uniforms.
 The choice?
 Dark red-green plaid skirts and vests.